unicef/publicgoods-toolkit/policy.md

 **KEY RECOMMENDATION**: Even if your country doesn't have formal cybersecurity regulation, consider acting as if it did, especially around data privacy (see Privacy below) as it's particularly important in protecting vulnerable populations.
-Building for “high bar” cybersecurity regulation puts you in a better position to maintain a secure and trusted DPG.
+Building for "high bar" cybersecurity regulation puts you in a better position to maintain a secure and trusted DPG.